fiinix/fiinix.github.io/_posts/2012/12/2012-12-02-a-dickensian-christmas.md

 date: 2012-12-02T22:14:00+00:00
 author: Carlos
 layout: post
-tags: [Rochester, "Dickensian Festival", Christmas]
+tags: [Rochester, Christmas]
-category: personal
+category: Life
 excerpt: "In which the Eriksson family take a bus to experience their first Dickensian Christmas."
 ---
 I was actually going to write a post about the relationships between Love and Hate but I am too tired to get the bubble charts to display accurately.
 Damn it!
 The numbers don't add up!
 I will have to save the charts for some other day.
 Instead I am going to keep this one short and just tell you about how we went to Rochester and experienced their Dickensian Christmas.